Frabjous-Studios/ingenten/README.md

 ## Features:

 * Simple pixel font format for ASCII characters, relying only on image data.
 * Pluggable layout function for your own animations / effects.
+* Line-wrapping for left-justified text.

 ## Usage